Murder of Gabriele Sandri

 The murder of Gabriele Sandri is a crime that occurred on 11 November 2007 in Italy, in which the police officer Luigi Spaccarotella fired a gunshot on the A1 motorway near the Autogrill at Badia al Pino Est service station located in Civitella in Val di Chiana (Arezzo), taking the life of a 26 year old disc jockey from Rome following some scuffles between football fans.
 What followed were nationwide scenes of violence.

 Background

-Graffiti in Rome that pays homage to Gabriele Sandri.

 Born in Rome on 23 September 1981, 26-year-old, Gabriele Sandri, nicknamed "Gabbo", was a well-known disc jockey in the capital.
 He was a fan of the SS Lazio football team and his parents were owners of a clothing shop in the Balduina area.

 Shooting

 On the morning of 11 November 2007, Sandri and four other friends were driving on the Autostrada A1, heading towards Milan to watch the football match between Inter Milan and SS Lazio scheduled for 3:00 pm at the Giuseppe Meazza stadium in San Siro.
 The five, on board a Renault Mégane, stopped at the Badia al Pino service station near Civitella in Val di Chiana (Arezzo) to wait for the arrival of other friends, also coming from Rome in a Renault Clio.
 Around 9:00 am, the Lazio fans came into contact with some Juventus supporters and a fight broke out between the two groups.

 The scuffles attracted the attention of a patrol of the Highway Police (Polizia Stradale) who were on the opposite side of the road and who, having turned on the siren, moved to the other side of the road.
 While the group of Sandri's friends got back into the car and were about to leave, the officer Luigi Spaccarotella - according to his testimony, convinced that the four were fleeing following a robbery - got out of the service car, took aim and from a distance of about fifty metres fired two gunshots.

 The second bullet passed through the fence dividing the carriageways and hit the Mégane, which in the meantime had started moving, hitting Sandri in the neck, who was sleeping in the middle of the back seat.
 The travelling companions immediately realised Gabriele's serious condition and therefore stopped at the next service station in Reggello, 30 km further on, to alert both the police and the emergency services.
 The ambulance arrived on the scene but the young man was already dead.